15rih/Discord-Token-Checker/README.md

 # USAGE:
-Press the "CODE" button, it's green.
-Click the "Download Zip" Option, it will now download.
+Press the `"CODE"` button, it's green.
+Click the `"Download Zip"` Option, it will now download.
 Extract the zip
 Put you're token's inside of the tokens.txt file.
 Run the run.bat file
 All valid tokens will be saved to the Good.txt file.

-<"NODE.JS MUST BE DOWNLOADED">
+`Node.js is needed`